Sabine River Monitoring

 Algae and Aquatic Plants

-Phycologist Frank Acker collecting algae from a log.
-Examples of some of the taxa identified include the blue-green alga Anabaena (top) and the diatom Thalassiosira (bottom).
+Phycologist Frank Acker collecting algae from a log. (left) Examples of some of the taxa identified include the blue-green alga Anabaena (bottom right) and the diatom Thalassiosira (top right)

 - Algae studies on the Sabine River have been based on analyses of algal communities collected from different substrates and habitats within the four study zones.